AyoubAjarra/ayoubajarra.github.io/_pages/learningtheory.md

 - *Where:* Batiment A, Salle A00.

-- *Assumed Background:* Basics in Reinforcement Learning, Basics in Learning Theory and Information Theory.

 - *Operation mode:* Discussing papers.
 Some papers may go out of the scope of RL and we may include topics in a much broader sense.

 &nbsp;